amieres/FsDepend/README.md

     let readReservationsD   = Depend.depend2 <@ DB.readReservations  @>`

 provides a definition for a replaceable injection that uses by default the current definition of `DB.readReservations`.
-The last digi of `Depend.depend0` indicates the number of parameters the function takes, `depend0` means it is not a function, `depend1` a function with one parameter, `depend2` takes 2, and so on, up to 5.
+The last digit of `Depend.depend0` indicates the number of parameters the function takes, `depend0` means it is not a function but a value, `depend1` a function with one parameter, `depend2` takes 2, and so on, up to 5.
-It can only be replaced by a function of the same type: `string -> DateTimeOffset -> Reservation list`.
-It is similar to a reader monad with some key differences.

-The capital `D` as a suffix to indicate that it is a `Depend` monad: `readReservationsD` is a dependency injection for `readReservations`.
+The capital `D` at the end is used to indicate that it is a `Depend` monad: `readReservationsD` is a dependency injection for `readReservations`.
 So `readReservationsD` is of type: `Depend<(string -> DateTimeOffset -> Reservation list)>`.

 To facilitate the use of dependencies there is a Computation Expression: **`...= Depend.depend {`**.
 The first section of `tryAcceptD` retrieves the actual dependent values using `let!` syntax:

     let! readReservations   = readReservationsD

 After retrieving all the dependencies we immediately return the function as a lambda with **`return fun reservation ->`**.
-In this first version the returned lambda function is exactly like the original `tryAccept0` except that it uses the retrieved values instead of the global ones (in modules Global and DB).
-Notice that the parameters (in this case `reservation`) are in the lambda function not `tryAcceptD`.
+In this version of the example the returned lambda function is exactly like the original `tryAccept0` except that it uses the retrieved values instead of the global ones (`readReservations` instead of  `DB.readReservations`).
+Notice that the input parameter to `tryAccept` (in this case `reservation`) go in the lambda function not `tryAcceptD`.
+That is, instead of putting `resevation` here:

+    let tryAcceptD reservation = Depend.depend {...

+the parameter goes here:

+    return fun reservation -> ...

-Finally the line:
+Finally, the line:

     let tryAccept = tryAcceptD |> Depend.resolver []

 returns a version of tryAccept that uses the default values for all dependencies.
+The input list are for the dependencies to be injected, when it is empty the default values are used.

-We can selectively replace dependencies this way:
+This way we can selectively replace dependencies, for instance:

     let readReservationsMock connStr date = [ { ... } ]